MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Compliance changes**.
 Take proactive measures if the workload is expected to be under compliance requirements in the future.
 This can significantly reduce rework when following compliance becomes a requirement.

 **Regional expansion**.
 Consider future expansion of the workload into multiple regions.
 A design that's limited to a single region will need to be heavily refactored for multiregion deployment, and that can be a costly change.
-There's even more complexity if the workload design needs to accomodate multiple geographies with different compliance requirements.
+There's even more complexity if the workload design needs to accommodate multiple geographies with different compliance requirements.
 Factor in any reasonable prediction about regional expansion into your design.

 **Product roadmaps**.
 Don’t include components in your design, which are on the path to deprecation.
 Likewise, features currently in a preview state will be eventually released (or not).
 Being ahead of the curve by using preview features can be highly advantageous.
 The workload will be prepared to go to production soon after the feature released.
 Include preview features in your design only after doing careful risk analysis, and only ship features with a tolerated risk profile.